RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 3: Scheme Validation (Allele calling)

 For the validation step we selected 2759 unfinished *P. aeruginosa* genomes were publicly available in GenBank (https://www.ncbi.nlm.nih.gov/assembly) in September 2018.
+The list of all the drafts genomes used to validation the schema obtained from RefSeq can be found in the folder "GenomasValidacao210919" in the .xlsx format.

 Multilocus sequence type (MLST) was determined as described above in step 1: Creating the Schema.
 New sequence types (STs) were assigned a unique internal identifier (STs ≥4000).
+The sequence type (STs) obtained for each of the 2759 drafts genomes using the sanger-pathogens/mlst_check can be found in the folder "GenomasValidacao210919".

 Genomes that could not be assigned MLST type sequence (ST) (https://github.com/sanger-pathogens/mlst_check) were not included for the validation of the cgMLST scheme.
 Of the 2759 unfinished genomes available, it was possible to assign STs to 2686 unfinished genomes.
 A second filter was added to remove unfinished genomes that had ≥200 contigs and 502 genomes were removed.

 In the end, 73 unfinished genomes were removed due to the absence of MLST *loci* and 502 were removed because the available sequences consisted of ≥200 contigs.
 Thus, of the 2759 genomes obtained from RefSeq, 2184 genomes were used for the validation of the cgMLST scheme.
+The list of all the 2184 drafts genomes used to validation the schema obtained from RefSeq can be found in the folder "GenomasValidacao210919" in the .xlsx format.

 From this we repeat the allele call using only the selected candidate *3164 loci* for each of the unfinished genomes selected for validation (2184 genome drafts) after performing the filters described above.